Power System Robust State Estimation As a Layer: An Optimization-embedded End-to-end Learning Approach: Problem Formulation

 \subsection{Solution Recovery}

 After solving the relaxed RSE problem $\mathrm{(P3)}$, it is necessary to recover the original estimated states $\bm{V}$ from the relaxed solutions $\bm{X}$.
-According to Theorem 1, the rank-one solution, denoted as $\bm{X}^{\diamond}$, can be decomposed into the outer product of $\bm{V}$ and its conjugate $\bm{V}^*$.
+To quantitatively examine the relaxation exactness, the average eigenvalue ratio $\bar{\lambda}$ of all the branches is specially investigated.
+For the submatrix of each branch $(i,j)$ depicted in \eqref{eq SOC submatrix}, the two eigenvalues $\lambda^{1,2}_{ij}$ and the eigenvalue ratio $\hat{\lambda}_{ij}$ are calculated as follows: